NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

     2. User selects Properties tab

-    3. User enters new values in the input fields for the velocity and the diameter.
+    3. The user enters new values in the input fields for the velocity and the diameter.

     4. Ball is updated with new values

 * A1:

-    1. Values are in the wrong format, notify user.
+    1. Values are in the wrong format, notify the user.

     2. Go back to M3.